 Linda peered through the storm door window.
 Anxiety lined her face, but she lifted a thermos like a peace offering.
 “I know just what you need.”

 Conflicted between the need for my morning coffee and irritation, I opened the screen door and stepped aside.

 She pulled a second thermos from behind her back.
 “We’ll chat over hot coffee like old times.”

 My mind ricocheted around the room.
-The morning light streaming in the kitchen windows.
-A hen clucking in annoyance at the collie’s advances.
-Linda sidling over to a chair and plopping down as if the last couple of days had never happened.
+The morning light streamed in the kitchen windows.
+A hen clucked in annoyance at the collie’s advances.
+Linda sidled over to a chair and plopped down as if the last couple of days had never happened.
 My headache sped into overdrive.
 An image of Ben with his hands folded, concerned, yet strangely peaceful, flittered through my mind.
-Liam, Juan, and Dana should be sitting at the table, joking and eating breakfast together.
+Liam, Juan, and Dana should be sitting at the table, joking, and eating breakfast together.
 Oh, God, when will I see them again?

 I unscrewed the top and took a tentative sip.
 Yowch!
 It was definitely hot.
 But the scalding actually felt good going down.
 Caffeine addict that I was, relief cruised through my body.
 I sank back into the chair and realized, with only slight discomfort, that Linda was fully dressed while I was still in my morning rumpled condition.
 My hair undoubtedly looked like I had spent quality time in close proximity to a wind turbine.

 Linda didn’t seem to mind.
 Especially not considering the fact that she was drooling, quite literally, at the sight of my home-baked bread.

 Being a good Christian woman, I sliced a thick piece, placed it delicately on a napkin, and nudged the jam jar with a strategically placed spoon in her direction.
 “Eat up.
 I’ve got three more.”

 Linda didn’t waste any time.
 I shouldn’t have been surprised when…